HorizenOfficial/Sidechains-SDK/examples/simpleapp/mc_sc_workflow_example.md

 **Step 5: Generate Schnorr keypairs for certificate signers**

-As a next step we need schnorr keypairs, those keys will be used by certificate Signers
+As a next step we need schnorr keypairs, those keys will be used by certificate Signers (for both Signers Keys and Master Keys)

 For generating Schnorr key use command:
 `generateCertificateSignerKey {"seed":"my seed"}`